devstream-io/website/docs/08-plugins/vault.md

       chart_name: hashicorp/vault
       # release name of the chart
       release_name: vault
-      # k8s namespace where Vault will be installed
+      # The k8s namespace is where you deploy the Vault to k8s
       namespace: hashicorp
       # whether to wait for the release to be deployed or not
       wait: true